mikekoscinski/cycling-game/README.md

 Bugs:
 - Add **event listener** that pauses the timer if the player navigates to a different active browser tab.
 Currently, the game will pause when this occurs.
 However, the game timer will continue to update.
 This bug allows players to register artificially high scores
 - Make the game engine **responsive to frame rates**.
 For example, my external monitor renders much slower than my native laptop screen.
 This causes an uneven cross-device gaming experience that is unpleasant for users
+- Collision logic does not register if the bottom of the biker is above the bottom of the pokemon.
+Currently, this has been resolved by increasing BIKER_HEIGHT.
+A more effective fix is needed

 ## Authors and Acknowledgements